gaborbankutidev/BringApp/apps/bring-app/README.md

 ## Setup

-- Create a new site in `Local`
-- Symlink the `bring-theme/` folder into the themes folder of the `Local` site
-- Import the BringTemplate with All in One Wp migration
-- Install dependencies with `yarn install` and `composer install`
+- Install dependencies with `yarn install` and `composer install` then `composer dump-autoload`
+- Start the backend services with `docker composer up -d`
-- Start the development with `yarn watch`
+- Build the theme and start the development with `yarn watch`
+- Log into wordpress admin, go to Settings->Permalinks and set it to `/%postname%/`
+- Activate the Bring Theme and complete the required plugin installation steps
+- Happy building!

 ## Folders